-In November 2016, the Company entered into a \$20.0 million Term Loan Agreement ("Term Loan") with Silicon Valley Bank ("SVB").
-The three-tranche Term Loan consists of an initial \$10.0 million tranche triggered upon closing, with the remaining \$10.0 million available to be drawn in two \$5.0 million tranches, at the Company's option, subject to the achievement of certain clinical and financial milestones.
+Prior to the 2019 Term Loan, the Company had a \$20.0 million Term Loan Agreement with SVB which was executed in November 2016 ("2016 Original Term Loan").
+The three-tranche term loan consisted of an initial \$10.0 million tranche triggered upon closing, with the remaining \$10.0 million available to be drawn in two \$5.0 million tranches, at the Company's option, subject to the achievement of certain clinical and financial milestones.
+The Company did not achieve the conditional criteria to access the second and third tranches before the specified dates and the \$10.0 million in additional term loan advances subsequently expired.

-The loan bears interest at an annual rate equal to 4.50% plus the prime rate, which is the greater of 3.50% or the Wall Street Journal prime rate, and is payable monthly.
-It matures in November 2020 and had an interest-only payment period until December 1, 2017, which was extendedable to May 2018 upon the drawing of the second tranche.
-Following the interest-only payment period, the Company began making monthly payments of principal and interest and such payments will continue until the maturity date.
-Principal payments coming due within twelve months have been classified as current liabilities in the accompanying balance sheet.
-In addition, the Company is required to pay a final payment fee of 8.5% of the principal amount extended on the date of repayment of the Term Loan, which is being accreted and amortized into interest expense using the effective interest rate method over the term of the loan.
+The 2016 Original Term Loan bore interest at an annual rate equal to 4.50% plus the prime rate, which is the greater of 3.50% or the Wall Street Journal prime rate, and was payable monthly.
+It was to mature in November 2020 and had an interest-only payment period until December 1, 2017, which was extendable to May 2018 upon the drawing of the second tranche.
 Because the Company did not achieve the conditional criteria to access the second and third term advances before the specified dates, the \$10.0 million in additional term loan advances expired and the Company began to repay principal in December 2017.
+Following the interest-only payment period, the Company began making monthly payments of principal and interest and such payments would continue until the maturity date.
+Principal payments coming due within twelve months had been classified as current liabilities in the accompanying balance sheet.
+In addition to principal and interest payments under the 2016 Original Term Loan, the Company was required to pay a final payment fee of 8.5% of the principal amount extended on the date of repayment of the 2016 Original Term Loan.
+The Company accrued the final payment fee into interest expense using the effective interest rate method until the entry into the 2019 Term Loan in March 2019, at which time the Company paid SVB \$0.85 million in satisfaction of all final payment fee liabilities due under the 2016 Original Term Loan.

-The Company may prepay all, but not less than all, of the Term Loan, subject to a prepayment premium of 3.0% of the outstanding principal if prepaid within two years of the effective date of the loan, 2.0% of the outstanding principal if prepaid during the third year of the loan, and 1.0% of the outstanding principal if prepaid after the third year.
-The Term Loan is collateralized by a security interest in all of the Company's assets except intellectual property.
-The Company's intellectual property is subject to a negative pledge.
+The Company was permitted to prepay all, but not less than all, of the 2016 Original Term Loan subject to a prepayment premium of 3.0% of the outstanding principal if prepaid within two years of the effective date of the loan, 2.0% of the outstanding principal if prepaid during the third year of the loan, and 1.0% of the outstanding principal if prepaid after the third year.
+The 2016 Original Term Loan was collateralized by a security interest in all of the Company's assets except intellectual property.
+The Company's intellectual property was subject to a negative pledge.